 - 4. Complete and enhance a sequence of major open spaces that occur regularly at significant points along the waterfront. - a.
 Improve existing major open spaces to enhance their recreational value and role as significant open spaces along the waterfront. - b.
 Preserve Open Water locations that provide expansive Bay views framed by waterfront developments and/or open spaces that provide public gathering and viewing places. - Highlight locations within parks and public access areas that provide interesting public views of maritime operations. - d.
-Create a Ferry Plaza on the Bay side of the Ferry Building, designed to complement ferry terminal and passenger activities, farmers markets, and public gatherings and events, enjoy expansive views of the Bay Bridge, and resilience design features to adapt to rising tides.
+Collaborate with the Ferry Plaza Ground Lessee to create a Ferry Plaza on the Bay side of the Ferry Building that complements ferry terminal and passenger activities, farmers markets, and public gatherings and special events.
+Incorporate enjoy expansive views of the Bay Bridge, and resilience design features to adapt to rising tides.